-2.6.2.1 Date When Prescribed Medicine Was First Taken (RXBEGMM-RXBEGYRX)
+2.6.2.1 When Prescribed Medicine Was First Taken (RXBEGMM-RXBEGYRX)

 There are two variables which indicate when a prescribed medicine was first taken (used), as reported by the household respondent.
 They are the following: RXBEGMM denotes the month in which a person first started taking a medication, and RXBEGYRX reflects the year in which a person first started taking a medicine.
 These "first taken" questions are only asked the first time a prescription is mentioned by the household respondent.
 These questions are not asked about refills of the prescription in subsequent rounds.
 Values are carried forward from prior rounds for all medications.
 Users should also note that the value -14 (not yet used or taken) is not relevant for refills.
 The variable DRUGIDX (see Section 2.6.1.2) can be used to determine whether a medication was reported in a prior round.
-For purposes of confidentiality, RXBEGYRX was bottom-coded at 1928, consistent with top-coding of the age variables on the 2013 Full Year Population Characteristics Public Use File (HC-157).
+For purposes of confidentiality, RXBEGYRX was bottom-coded at 1940.